 Many authors use the term "proofreading" when they want a light edit, which people in publishing call a copyedit.
 However, as far as the industry is concerned, proofreading has a very specific definition.
 It is a quality control measure that traditional publishers use as the final step after the other editing phases have been completed.
-Typically, a proofreader confirms that the content is accurate and matches the proofs (which are preliminary galleys) before it goes into mass production.
+Typically, a proofreader confirms that the content is accurate and matches the proofs (which are preliminary galleys) before a book goes into mass production.
 Since I do not have access to a publisher's proofs, I do not provide this service.